Richmond Parish, New Brunswick: Debec

-The local service district of Debec Consolidated School District comprises most of Richmond Parish south of Curries Lake as well as a very irregular area along the western side of Woodstock Parish, extending as far east as the junction of Dugan and Critter Roads.
+The local service district of Debec Consolidated School District comprised most of Richmond Parish south of Curries Lake as well as a very irregular area along the western side of Woodstock Parish, extending as far east as the junction of Dugan and Critter Roads.
 The school district extended into North Lake Parish, unlike the current LSD.

 Debec was established in 1966 to assess for fire protection for the whole LSD and for street lighting at Debec Junction.
 Community services were added in 1967, recreational facilities and first aid & ambulance service in 1972.

-The taxing authorities are 213.01 Debec Inside (the street lighting area) and 2013.02 Debec Outside.
+The taxing authorities were 213.01 Debec Inside (the street lighting area) and 2013.02 Debec Outside.

 LSDAC: Yes, as of 28 May 2020.
 Chair Jim Kennedy served on the WVRSC board from at least 2015 until June 2018.
 Chair Lucas Flemming replaced Kennedy on the WVRSC board in June 2018 but was not listed as a member on the most recent board minutes.

 Woodstock Parish

-The local service district of the parish of Woodstock has included a small area of wetlands west of the mouth of Fish Creek since 2014.
-The taxing authority is 218.00 Woodstock.
+The local service district of the parish of Woodstock included a small area of wetlands west of the mouth of Fish Creek beginning in 2014.
+The taxing authority was 218.00 Woodstock.